sfavazza/transcript/README.md

 ### Log File Navigation ###

+As the buffer is read-only, it is possible to define single key functions.
+The user can move around the line-of-interests (loi) in forward direction using a lower-case letter and/or in backward direction using an upper-case letter.

+The letters corresponds to the first one of the `loi` keywords (`fatal`, `errors`, `warnings`, `critical, warnings`, `note`).

+For instance `e` calls `transcript-next-error`, `F` calls `transcript-previous-fatal` and so on...

     todo

-      * Show the default key-bindings for moving around the log file
         * Add some gif to show the moving feature